ChristinaSarkisyan/Workshop_1_Game_Design/ScrollingShooter_801114894/README.txt

-6C -- need make step in obj_ player check for everything before it checks if hp is 0 and kills the player
+add to enemy bullet 2 object step so that  it follows the player